grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Thanks so fuckin' much," said Percy.

 She followed them as they climbed back outside on the bridge.
 They puttered their little inflatable boat back to their small patrol sub.
-Percy could see them sharing a laugh between themselves even from the height of the _Prospect's_ sail.
+Percy could see them sharing a laugh between themselves even from the height of the _Prospect_'s sail.

 [//]: # (----- invisible character break)

 [//]: # (### They dock at the underwater dock)

 Back in the control room, Percy picked up the ship-to-ship mic and raised the docking control office.
-She got their assigned docking port and, sealing up the _Prospect's_ external hatch, they used the last remaining few minutes of their batteries to dive the boat.
+She got their assigned docking port and, sealing up the _Prospect_'s external hatch, they used the last remaining few minutes of their batteries to dive the boat.

 It occurred to Shakes that diving the _Prospect_ to dock would push the _Gnat_ beyond his rough estimate of a depth limit --- deeper than it had ever been.
 For this reason, he decided to ride out the docking procedure down in his boat.
 If he heard sounds that indicated the hull might fail, he could warn Percy to surface.
 From the control chair of the _Gnat_, he could also watch the approaching depot docking bay through the viewport.

 The docking bay was located about twenty meters underwater.
 It was typical of an underwater docking bay for cargo --- a long cylindrical tube of curved and welded plate steel.
 It stuck a hundred meters out of the side of the seamount and was supported by hazardous and seemingly randomly-placed steel bracing beams that ran from the tube back to the seamount at an angle.
 There were docking slips of a wide variety of sizes placed on all four sides of the tube along the entire length of it, capable of docking all manner of sizes and orientations of cargo subs.
 They numbered between a dozen and two dozen, and maybe half of them had submarines docked at them already, arranged at an array of angles.
 They looked like leeches with their orifices sucking at a giant limb.

 The _Prospect_ followed the sonar beacon to docking slip four, located on the bottom of the docking bay tube.
 It was the largest size slip this depot had available --- or even widely used in the cargo sub industry.
 A semi-standard size for large cargo hold hatches.
-They carefully eased the _Prospect_ under slip four, until the big cargo hatch on the _Prospect's_ deck came up to the docking slip and connected to it --- essentially a scaled-up maneuver of exactly how the _Gnat_ had mated to the underside of the _Prospect_.
+They carefully eased the _Prospect_ under slip four, until the big cargo hatch on the _Prospect_'s deck came up to the docking slip and connected to it --- essentially a scaled-up maneuver of exactly how the _Gnat_ had mated to the underside of the _Prospect_.

 Hemi went down to the cargo hold and walked, hunched over, across the catwalk that hung two meters down from the ceiling.
 Captain Percy could walk fully upright on the catwalk, but not Hemi.
 He made his way to the large cargo hatch above the far end of the catwalk.
 There, he picked up a rubber mallet that was left hanging on some hooks for this purpose and banged on the big cargo hatch with it, setting off a pleasant low gonging sound that reverberated for a full twenty seconds.
-He waited a few seconds more and then heard the pop of the dock crew unsealing the hatch into the docking bay above him, the whir of an electric pump sucking the residual water out of the slip well, and then a few minutes after that came the answering pounding on the _Prospect's_ cargo hatch letting Hemi know it was OK to pop it.
+He waited a few seconds more and then heard the pop of the dock crew unsealing the hatch into the docking bay above him, the whir of an electric pump sucking the residual water out of the slip well, and then a few minutes after that came the answering pounding on the _Prospect_'s cargo hatch letting Hemi know it was OK to pop it.
 He released the hatch locks.

 Two winches were set on either side of the cargo hatch along the catwalk.
 The big hatch was closed by two concave half-moon doors that lay one over the other to form a low dome.
 The upper one needed to be raised first.
 Hemi grabbed the wheel that turned the winch and put a good portion of his straining and powerful muscle into it, but it would not budge.
 This sometimes happened when the air pressure between a sub and a dock was not equalized.
 Hemi was trying to push up the door when there was slightly more than an atmosphere of pressure weighing on it.